 1 1/2 teaspoons vanilla extract

 Add figs to a bowl and cover with room temperature water.
 Soak 4 hours in the refrigerator, covered.
 Drain figs and pull off any stems.
 Preheat over to 350° F and line an 8 x 8-inch baking dish with parchment paper, make sure that the paper hangs over the edges an inch or two.

-In a food processor(affiliate link), combine 1 1/2 cups rolled oats, 1 cup walnuts, 3 Tablespoon coconut oil, egg (or flaxseed egg), 4 teaspoons maple syrup, and sea salt.
+In a food processor, combine 1 1/2 cups rolled oats, 1 cup walnuts, 3 Tablespoons coconut oil, egg (or flaxseed egg), 4 teaspoons maple syrup, and sea salt.
 Process until mixture forms a dough and you can barely detect separate oat pieces (this will be sticky).
 Turn dough out into baking dish and pat firmly into an even layer.
 I dampen my fingers with water to help prevent sticking.